Train melody: Characteristics

 Originally, the melodies used on Japan's railways sounded more like alarms.
 However, since the 1990s more attention has been paid to creating tunes which fulfil several criteria: clearly marking a train's arrival and departure, encouraging timely but unhurried boarding and disembarking, making passengers feel calm and relaxed, and standing out above announcements and other noise.
 Railway companies have established that the ideal length of a train melody, based on the typical dwell time of a train at a station, is seven seconds—so many tunes are designed to fit that length.
 Hundreds of different melodies—most written specifically for the railways—exist, and many stations or routes have their own characteristic tunes.

+In Japan, there are two distinct concepts known as the "approach melody" (接近メロディ, sekkin merodī) and the "departure melody" (発車メロディ, hassha merodī).
+The approach melody refers to the music or system used primarily at railway stations to signal that a train is approaching or passing through the station.
+The departure melody, on the other hand, is used to indicate that a train at the station is about to depart for the next stop.

+Traditional chimes or buzzers using metallic electric bells or electronic tones are referred to as "departure bells" (発車ベル, hassha beru) and are distinguished from melodic departure tunes.

+Some railway vehicles are equipped with external speakers that allow departure melodies or announcements to be played from the train itself, rather than through the station's automated system, using buttons operated by train staff.
+In some railway lines, station-installed melodies have been completely abolished and replaced by unified "boarding encouragement tones" (乗車促進音, jōsha sokushin'on).

 Reception

-Train melodies have proved to be popular with many people in Japan.
-Train carriage and rolling stock manufacturer Nippon Sharyo received permission to use four different train melodies owned by East Japan Railway Company and West Japan Railway Company; and in August 2002 the company released an alarm clock that plays the same lilting melodies heard on Japan's high-speed railway lines.
+Train melodies have proved to be popular with many people in Japan, with the term ototetsu being used to describe Japanese railfans who have a particular enthusiasm for them.
+Train carriage and rolling stock manufacturer Nippon Sharyo received permission to use four different train melodies owned by JR East and JR West; and in August 2002 the company released an alarm clock that plays the same lilting melodies heard on Shinkansen, Japan's high-speed railway lines.
 One tune is designed to invoke the relief a train passenger experiences after sitting down and moving with a departing train, and another is intended to reduce sleepiness, such as that experienced by morning commuters.
 By September 2002, Nippon Sharyo had sold out the first shipment of 2,000 units, priced at 5,800 yen.
 In view of the success of the product, the company launched a website dedicated to the clock, featuring the Shinkansen train's melodies.
 Other companies have manufactured keyrings and straps featuring the tunes.

 There has also been criticism over the use of melodies on trains and at stations.
 These focus mainly on noise pollution and the tunes' contribution to it; but one author has also claimed that their use is symptomatic of a paternalistic, bureaucratic attitude towards passengers from the railway authorities, similar to the excessive use of announcements and warnings.